County of Santa Barbara

 appropriations, as follows: (4/5 Vote Required)

-(CEQA) pursuant to Section 15378(c) of the CEQA Guidelines because they consist of the
+Quality Act (CEQA) pursuant to Section 15378(c) of the CEQA Guidelines because they

 A-6)